Sirraff/Project01_438_G11/README.md

 3. **Configure Firebase**
   - Create a Firebase project at Firebase Console.
   - Enable Firebase Authentication & Firestore.
-  - Copy your Firebase configuration into a file (e.g., FirebaseConfig.ts) in your project.
+  - Copy your Firebase configuration into a file within the root(e.g., FirebaseConfig.ts) in your project.
 For example:
   ```bash
   // FirebaseConfig.ts
 import { initializeApp } from "firebase/app";